 4. How do you jazz up a store-bought stuffing?

-"All you need is some melted bittersweet chocolate and a fork.
-Drizzle melted chocolate all over pie, then let it set.
-It's pretty, plus, you get to add chocolate to the meal and it's super-easy," says Clark.
+"All you need is some melted bittersweet chocolate and a fork," Clark told TODAY Food.
+"Drizzle melted chocolate all over pie, then let it set.
+It's pretty, plus, you get to add chocolate to the meal and it's super-easy."

-You can melt the chocolate in the microwave or in a pan over low heat.
+The chocolate can be melted in a microwave or in a pan over low heat.
 Get creative by drizzling abstractly or create a pattern.
-If you use the plastic bags it's easy to write things, too!
+It's easy to write things with the plastic bag method, too.
 Try a "Happy Turkey Day" or "Yummy Pie!"

 Of course, there's always room for pie.